COVID-19 pandemic in mainland China: Increasing of rolling lockdown measures

 On 6 July, Shanghai reported the most virus infections since late May, with sporadic cases also propped up in Xuzhou and Wuxi.
 On 9 July, the city of Haikou on Hainan Island imposed seven-day restrictions that shut down businesses and public venues.

 On 10 July, Qinyang in Henan province almost completely locked down its residents while Xi'an and Lanzhou moved to tighter curbs.
 On 12 July, Wugang, Zhumadian and Pingdingshan in Henan implemented a three days implementation of strict closed control.

 On 13 July, Huaiyuan of Anhui and Lanzhou of Gansu were reported to have shifted into full lockdown.
 On 14 July, China reported an increase in cases tally as a new cluster emerged around Beihai, Guangxi.
 On 17 July, lockdown was imposed in Beihai and the tourist island of Weizhou, trapping more than 2,000 holidaymakers.
 Dandong's mayor has apologised for an over 50-day lockdown that the North Korea-bordering city had to endure.

 On 27 July, authorities in Wuhan shut down Jiangxia District of almost a million people after detecting four asymptomatic cases.

 Throughout July, Shenzhen's biggest manufacturers including Foxconn, Huawei and BYD were forced to operate within a "closed loop" restricted system as the manufacturing hub was battling its latest Covid outbreak.

 On 3 August, the export hub of Yiwu in Zhejiang suspended public gatherings and locked down some areas to cope with COVID-19 flare ups.

 On 6 August, authorities in the resort city of Sanya of Hainan announced movement restrictions after hundreds of cases were reported, leaving around 80,000 tourists stranded.
 Danzhou, Qionghai and other cities on the island also enforced lockdown measures.

 On 8 August, Lhasa, the regional capital of Tibet recorded one symptomatic patient and seventeen asymptomatic cases while Shigatse, Tibet's second biggest city imposed three days of curbs.
 The region reported only one infection in 2020, and had remained clear of cases since then.
 On 10 August, Ürümqi in Xinjiang started a five-day lockdown of its key districts.
 Other cities in Xinjiang including Yining, Korla, Aksu and Turpan were also hit by circuit breaking mechanism.

 On 21 August, Taigu and Pingyao of Shanxi and Nanchong of Sichuan went into lockdown.
 On 28 August, Hebei authorities issued a stay-at-home order for residents of Xianghe, Zhuozhou and all urban districts of Shijiazhuang.
 On 31 August, Daqing in Heilongjiang was put into lockdown.

-On 1 September, Chengdu announced a lockdown of its 21.2 million residents, the most populous city to be locked down since Shanghai in earlier 2022.
+On 1 September, Chengdu announced a lockdown of its 21.2 million residents, the most populous city to be locked down since Shanghai earlier in 2022.
 Other major cities including Shenzhen and Dalian also stepped up COVID restrictions.
 On 5 September, Guiyang sealed off six of its districts to contain Covid outbreak.
 On 15 September, lockdowns were mostly lifted in Chengdu, save for six districts.